-In part, that’s because—while medications list a laundry list of side effects associated with that drug—supplements don’t.
-The Food and Drug Administration (FDA) only loosely regulates their labels, in fact, allowing them to make what’s called structure/function claims: promises like “supports increased metabolism”.
+In part, that’s because while medications give a laundry list of side effects associated with that drug, supplements don’t.
+The Food and Drug Administration only loosely regulates its labels, in fact, allowing it to make what’s called structure/function claims: promises like “supports increased metabolism”.
 Dangerous ingredients do, too, make their way into these products—as shown by recent research in the journal Drug Testing and Analysis, which found that of 21 products tested, 11 contained an amphetamine-like stimulant called BMPEA.
 And sometimes stuff that winds up in supplements just flat out doesn’t work.

 So before you load up on a popular pre-workout supplement, know what you’re really consuming.
-We did the digging on 8 common ingredients.
+We did the digging on eight common ingredients.

-L-arginine is an amino acid found in red meat, poultry, fish, and dairy products an it's necessary for your body to make proteins.
-Increase growth hormone, promote muscle protein synthesis, and relax blood vessels: These are just some of the claims made about arginine, says Jessica Crandall, R.D., spokesperson for the Academy of Nutrition and Dietetics, of Denver Wellness and Nutrition.
-But, be aware: “There’s little evidence that it increases growth hormone levels in healthy adults and can be dangerous for those with heart conditions.”
+L-arginine is an amino acid found in red meat, poultry, fish, and dairy products, and it's necessary for your body to make proteins, increase growth hormone, promote muscle protein synthesis, and relax blood vessels: These are just some of the claims made about arginine, says Jessica Crandall, R.D., spokesperson for the Academy of Nutrition and Dietetics, of Denver Wellness and Nutrition.
+But, beware: “There’s little evidence that it increases growth hormone levels in healthy adults, and can be dangerous for those with heart conditions.”

-You may not realize it, but coffee’s main ingredient and your a.m. stimulant is added to almost all thermogenic and pre-workout supplements because everyone knows it “works”, says Lowery.
-Ever see a ‘proprietary blend’ listed on a label?
+You may not realize it, but coffee’s main ingredient and your a.m. stimulant is added to almost all thermogenic and pre-workout supplements because everyone knows it “works,” says Lowery.
+Ever see a "proprietary blend" listed on a label?
 That almost always contains some amount of caffeine, he says, adding that the ingredient boosts metabolism, reduces fatigue, raises adrenaline levels, and improves muscle function.
-Some research even suggests up to 50 percent jumps in reflexive power output if you time and dose the caffeine correctly, he says.
+Some research even suggests up to 50% jumps in reflexive power output if you time and dose the caffeine correctly, he says.

-Try a dose of around 3 to 5 milligrams per kilogram of body weight, says Lowery.
-The general limit for caffeine is 400mg/day, or about 5 cups a day.
-Overdoing it (more than 500 mg/day per day could have side effects including insomnia, nervousness, stomach upset, fast heartbeat, and muscle tremors, he says.)
+Try a dose of around 3-5mg per kilogram of bodyweight, says Lowery.
+The general limit for caffeine is 400mg, or about 5 cups, a day.
+Overdoing it (more than 500mg/day per day) could have side effects including insomnia, nervousness, stomach upset, fast heartbeat, and muscle tremors, he says.

 The main effect of creatine is that it’s an immediate energy pool, says Lowery.
 Instead of the body working through various pathways to make ATP—an energy-carrying molecule—it can tap the extra creatine.

-There are two ways to dose with creatine: The classic way would be 20 to 30 grams a day at no more than one tablespoon (5g) at a time, four to six times a day.
+There are two ways to dose with creatine: The classic way would be 20-30g a day at no more than one tablespoon (5g) at a time, four to six times a day.
 “You load it fast and hard,” Lowery says.
-Later studies suggest that 1 tablespoon a day over a course of a month works as a slower approach, he says.
+Later studies suggest that 1 tablespoon a day over the course of a month works as a slower approach, he says.
 Creatine can cause fluid retention—it hyper hydrates the cells, making your muscles feel bigger—but this route causes less rapid fluid retention.
 Studies have also found an actual increase in muscle mass.